 To be a successful yarn bomber with an element of surprise you need to set up your makes under some sort of secrecy!

-Going at night or in the early hours of the morning are a good way to make sure nobody knows what’s going on.
+Going at night or in the early hours of the morning is a good way to make sure nobody knows what’s going on.

 We turned up at 6.30 am to set up on the college campus, when we knew it wouldn’t be busy until 8 am.

-Then we waited around a little to see if people noticed and enjoyed the moment when people started to go over and feel the knitting and take photographs.
+Then we waited around a little to see if a passerby noticed and enjoyed the moment when people started to go over and feel the knitting and take photographs.